 So the years that I practice yoga can sound many, but only I don’t remember exactly, the last few years I managed to say ok, now on your own, let’s go.
 What I did was that I had a teacher and went 3 times a week and I considered that as a success, and it was.
 Alone I didn’t manage to practice except with the fear of the performance.

 M: So, it takes some time this procedure..

 A: Some time?
 It took me more than 10 years.
 Even now the fact that I have classes helps me.
 I say today I have to teach and what I will say to these people.

 A: Yes, always!

-A: Absolutely, there are two practices, after that it becomes an obcession, i practice one time for me and one time for the people i have to teach.
-The first time living with my own observation and my questions and the second considering the questions of the people i have to teach, and if someone has a physical problem, an illness or an other problem i take this as a start.
-But this is work, it’s irelevant that the result is so good.
+A: Absolutely, there are two practices, after that it becomes an obsession, I practice one time for me and one time for the people I have to teach.
+The first time living with my own observation and my questions and the second considering the questions of the people I have to teach, and if someone has a physical problem, an illness or another problem I take this as a start.
+But this is work, it’s irrelevant that the result is so good.

-It is like you read a script and you say look at this persons view, it is the same when you see another person practicing yoga and he is dealing with his problems.
-Let’s say maybe my back is flexible and doesn’t set me enough questions so i can’t understand it really good.
-Because you can really understand things if you find a problem, so if i meet a person that has a difficulty on his back for me it’s useful.
+It is like you read a script and you say look at this person’s view, it is the same when you see another person practicing yoga and he is dealing with his problems.
+Let’s say maybe my back is flexible and doesn’t set me enough questions so I can’t understand it really well.
+Because you can really understand things if you find a problem, so if I meet a person that has difficulty on his back for me it’s useful.
 It shows me things.
-On the other hand my shoulders are not very flexible, watching mostly women because they are more flexible, i say look how she deals with it, you gain something from everything.
+On the other hand, my shoulders are not very flexible, watching mostly women because they are more flexible, I say look how she deals with it, you gain something from everything.

 M: What made you want to teach?